crunchr/openapi_conformance/README.md

 # OpenAPI conformance

-A tool for validating an OpenAPI specification against an implementation.
+A tool for validating an [OpenAPI 3.0](https://swagger.io/docs/specification/about/) specification against an implementation.

-The main idea is to generate multiple requests (with parameters and request body being generated using [hypothesis]() according to the schemas defined in the specification) for the operations, passing these to the supplied``send_request`` function which is responsible for sending the request and returning the response, which in turn is validated against the specification using [openapi_core]().
+The main idea is to generate multiple requests (with parameters and request body being generated using [hypothesis](https://hypothesis.works) according to the schemas defined in the specification) for the operations, passing these to the supplied``send_request`` function which is responsible for sending the request and returning the response, which in turn is validated against the specification using [openapi_core](https://github.com/p1c2u/openapi-core).
 When an unexpected response occurs an exception is raised.

 ## Motivation